-Parcel lockers in multifamily buildings are becoming increasingly popular in modern communities, as they enable residents to pick up their packages on their own, without having to worry about the hassle of missing the delivery man.
-Now, they also serve as a premium amenity, enabling current residents to retrieve packages contact-free.
+Parcel lockers in multifamily buildings are becoming increasingly popular in modern communities, as they facilitate secure package deliveries and enable residents to pick up their packages on their own through seamless access control, without having to worry about the hassle of missing the delivery man.
+Now, package lockers also serve as a premium amenity, enabling current residents to retrieve packages contact-free.

 For any property manager concerned about handling perishable deliveries, Parcel Pending offers refrigerated parcel lockers that enable residents to securely and safely receive food, medications, and other perishable items.
 As meal kit providers and grocery deliveries become more popular for busy and sometimes homebound residents, the ability to offer a refrigerated locker solution can transform the parcel receiving process for properties and increase the chances that residents will renew their leases.

-As e-commerce continues to become a part of consumers’ day-to-day life, residents will continue to demand smarter property technology solutions to meet their delivery needs in their home environment, while also preventing package theft.
-Automated parcel locker systems are not only a premium building amenity but also a contact-free one – and one that multifamily owners and property managers should strongly consider implementing to support their package management and community safety needs.
+As e-commerce continues to become a part of consumers’ day-to-day life, residents will continue to demand smarter property technology solutions to meet their delivery needs in their home environment while also preventing package theft.
+Automated parcel locker systems (also known as apartment package lockers) are not only a premium building amenity but also a contact-free one – and one that multifamily owners and property managers should strongly consider implementing to support their package management and community safety needs.